Air Fryer Recipe

 Method

-1. Press the tofu to remove excess moisture by wrapping it in kitchen paper and placing it between two plates with weight on top for at least 20 minutes.
+1. Press the tofu to get rid of excess moisture: wrap it in kitchen paper, set it between two plates, and place a weight on top for at least 20 minutes.

-2. Slice the pressed tofu into thin strips or cubes.
+2. Cut the pressed tofu into thin strips or cubes.

-3. In a mixing bowl, combine olive oil, smoked paprika, garlic powder, cayenne pepper, salt, pepper, soy sauce, and cornflour.
+3. In a mixing bowl, stir together the olive oil, smoked paprika, garlic powder, cayenne pepper, salt, pepper, soy sauce, and cornflour.

-4. Add the tofu to the bowl and toss well to coat evenly.
-Let it marinate for at least 15 minutes.
+4. Add the tofu to the bowl and toss thoroughly so every piece is evenly coated.
+Leave it to marinate for at least 15 minutes.

 5. Preheat the air fryer to 200°C (392°F) for about 5 minutes.

-6. Arrange the marinated tofu pieces in the air fryer basket in a single layer and cook for 12-15 minutes, shaking the basket halfway through.
+6. Lay the marinated tofu pieces in the air fryer basket in a single layer and cook for 12-15 minutes, shaking the basket halfway through.

-7. Once golden and crispy, remove from the air fryer and let cool slightly before serving.
+7. When golden and crisp, take the tofu out of the air fryer and let it cool slightly before serving.

 Why this works in an air fryer